This post contains affiliate links. For more information, please read our disclosure policy.

 One of the most entertaining things to do in Tbilisi is visiting its neighboring areas.
 Tbilisi is not a big city, so it does not take a long trip to get to the surrounding towns.
 You can leave Tbilisi in the morning and get back in the evening.

 To do so, you can join the group tours in Tbilisi.
-The most favorite excursions in Tbilisi is the ones that will take you to Mount Kazbegi.
+The most favorite excursions in Tbilisi are the ones that will take you to Mount Kazbegi.
 During the summer, you can go there on a cycling tour, and during the winter, you can go for a full-day snowshoeing trip.

 There are also several-day tours from Tbilisi that will take you to many places not only in Georgia but also in the neighboring countries.